samuelLovett/tempEgo/README.md

 ## Usage

-The _main.py_ script provides an example of how to use the each velocity esimation method.
+The _main.py_ script provides an example of how to use each velocity estimation method.

 **Hyperparameters:**